juanjosegarciaripoll/seemps2/docs/algorithms/polynomials.rst

 * Reconstruct :math:`f(x)` as an MPS, over some interval.
 * Evaluate :math:`f(A)` where :math:`A` is either an MPS or an MPO.

-Both applications are implemented using the :method:`seemps.analysis.expansion.PolynomialExpansion.to_mps` and :method:`seemps.analysis.expansion.PolynomialExpansion.to_mpo`, and a clever applications of Clenshaw's evaluation method for polynomials (a numerically stable technique to compute polynomials in situations of finite precision).
+Both applications are implemented using the :meth:`seemps.analysis.expansion.PolynomialExpansion.to_mps` and :meth:`seemps.analysis.expansion.PolynomialExpansion.to_mpo`, and a clever applications of Clenshaw's evaluation method for polynomials (a numerically stable technique to compute polynomials in situations of finite precision).

-SeeMPS provides three polynomial expansions:
+SeeMPS provides four polynomial expansions:

+* :func:`seemps.analysis.mps_from_polynomial` constructs an unoptimize MPS from is expansion in monomials :math:`p_k(x)=x^k`.

-* :class:`seemps.analysis.expansion.PowerExpansion` is a simple expansion in monomials :math:`p_k(x)=x^k`
+* :class:`seemps.analysis.expansion.PowerExpansion` is another expansion in monomials :math:`p_k(x)=x^k` using now Clenshaw's formula.

 * :class:`seemps.analysis.expansion.ChebyshevExpansion` is an expansion in the orthogonal basis of Chebyshev_ polynomials.

 * :class:`seemps.analysis.expansion.LegendreExpansion` is an expansion in orthogonal Legendre_ polynomials.